 The online stream will be available here on the website, on our Facebook page and on the Facebook event "TIFF2021 kick-off".

-Submissions for TIFF’s short and documentary program Films from the North, are now open.
-We invite films wherein the subject or the production is related to the northern regions of Norway, Sweden, Finland, Russia or Canada to participate.
+For the 21st year running the section will present new films from the Barents Region and other circumpolar areas.
+We invite films wherein the subject or the production is related to the northern parts of Norway, Sweden, Finland, Russia, Canada or Iceland, to participate.